TonyCSB/UMD-Classes-to-iCal/README.md

 The program outputs a file `course_schedule.ics` which can then be imported into any calendar program that supports importing from iCal files.

-## How to Install
-1. Download the file as a zip file and extract the file.
-2. Open `cmd` and `cd <current directory>`.
-3. `pip3 install -r requirements.txt`
-4. `pyinstaller src/main.py --noconfirm --onefile`
-5. The executable file `main.exe` will be located at `dist` folder.

 ## Input Format
 ### Term ID
 In the form of `YYYYMM`, such as `202001`.